rdeabreu/calico-aks-hands-on/README.md

 Finally, you will run some commands to prepare the manifest files.

-> Please note this will only work on linux operating systems, if you run a different distribution you may need to adjust them yourself:
+> Please note this will only work on linux operating systems, if you run a different distribution you may need to adjust them yourself.
+There is a README file in the manifests/admission-controller folder with some hints on how to achieve this.

 ```
 curl ${URL}/install-ia-admission-controller.sh | bash